Happy Birthday, Gem of the Desert

 Notable individuals who frequented the hotel included Bette Davis, Clark Gable, Katherine Hepburn, Shirley Temple, Joan Crawford and other big screen luminaries.

-Greta Garbo was married on the grounds, as was Ginger Rogers and others.
-The resort also hosted other prominent figures, including Presidents Dwight D. Eisenhower, Richard Nixon, and and Jimmy Carter.
+The resort also hosted prominent political figures, including Presidents Dwight D. Eisenhower, Richard Nixon, and and Jimmy Carter.

 The La Quinta resort opened the first golf course in the valley with a greens fee of one dollar a day at their $50,000 nine-hole course designed by Norman MacBeth.